• Skip to primary navigation

 • Don’t overmix the batter.
 Otherwise, it will become dense and tough.
 Mix just until all ingredients are combined.

-• Grease and flour the baking pan thoroughly (including the corners and sides).
-This helps prevent the cake from sticking to the pan when it is removed.
-You can use butter or a non-stick cooking spray.
+• Thoroughly grease and flour the baking pan, including the corners and sides.
+This ensures that the sponge doesn’t stick to the pan when it’s removed.
+You can use either butter or a non-stick cooking spray for this step.

-• Tap the pan.
-After pouring the batter, gently tap the pan on the counter a few times to help distribute the batter evenly.
+• After pouring the batter, give the pan a gentle tap on the counter a few times to evenly distribute the batter.

-And finally, don’t overbake, as your homemade Zebra cake can become too dry.
-Moreover, if it’s left in the oven for too long, the top can dry out and crack.
+Lastly, make sure not to overbake your homemade Zebra cake to avoid it becoming too dry.
+Also, be mindful that leaving it in the oven for too long can cause the top to dry out and crack.

 How to create a perfect zebra pattern